Dagenham East tube station: Design

+There is no trace of the 1885 George Hopkins-designed station buildings, but they were similar to those still in existence at West Horndon.
+Two platforms with short canopies were connected by a footbridge at their eastern end.
+(Note: A common design was used at stations between Dagenham and Pitsea and at Ockendon.)

 The station consists of three platforms on an east–west alignment.
 Two are side platforms—numbered 1 for westbound and 2 for eastbound—located either side of the running tracks.
 Platform 3 is a bay platform located to the north of the pair of running lines.
 Another pair of tracks to the south are used by London, Tilbury and Southend line outer suburban services and there are disused platforms on those lines.
-The through platforms are mostly covered by station canopies with waiting rooms and toilets on the platforms.
-The red brick ticket office is located at street level above the platforms, to which it is connected by a covered footbridge stairway.
-The 1930s architecture is similar in design to Becontree and Hornchurch and is contemporary with the introduction of electric services.
+The eastbound and westbound platforms are covered by station canopies from the 1932 rebuild with waiting rooms and toilets on the platforms.
+The Fletton-brick ticket office is located at street level above the platforms, to which it is connected by a covered footbridge stairway.
+A second peak-hours station exit on the eastbound platform is now disused.
+The 1930s architecture is similar in design to Becontree and Hornchurch and is contemporaneous with the introduction of electric services.